yash-amd/shark-ai/docs/amdgpu_kernel_optimization_guide.md

 It accepts up to 16 addresses per SIMD per cycle (up to 32 addresses per CU per cycle).
 Next, the data is sent/received in multiple phases, depending on the exact instruction used.
 Therefore, not all threads access LDS at the same time.

+#### MI350

+The LDS in the MI350 (CDNA4) is 160KB.
+It also doubles the read bandwidth to 256 bytes per clock with 64 banks (each with 640 entries of 4 bytes).
+The bank index of an accessed byte is calculated with `(address / 4) % 64`.

 > [!TIP]
 > LDS access is 'fast' in only two cases: when threads access the same